apfelaudio/tiliqua/README.md

 - Jack insertion detection on input & output jacks.
 - 2x expansion ports (PMOD compatible) for up to 24 simultaneous audio channels (with extra eurorack-pmods).

+## Where do I get a Tiliqua?

+TODO

+## Building and running demo projects

+TODO

 ## Builds on the following (awesome) open-hardware projects
 - Audio interface and gateware from my existing [eurorack-pmod](https://github.com/apfelaudio/eurorack-pmod) project.
 - USB interface and gateware based on [LUNA and Cynthion](https://github.com/greatscottgadgets/luna/) projects.